 Gateways to Capitol Reef

-Gateway towns from Hanksville to Loa and everywhere in between offer great motel and bed and breakfast accommodations, including a Ranch Bed and Breakfast in Notom and a welcoming and eclectic Main Street scene in nearby Torrey.
-Capitol Reef campgrounds are first come, first serve, including a developed campground in Fruita, and primitive campgrounds in the backcountry.
+The welcoming and eclectic town of Torrey is the primary gateway to Capitol Reef but nearby towns from Hanksville to Loa offer great motel and bed and breakfast accommodations.
+Capitol Reef campgrounds are first come, first served, including a developed campground in Fruita and primitive campgrounds in the backcountry.

 Build an Itinerary

 The visitor center and campground are open year-round.
 Several easy hiking trails and the park's scenic drive are found in this area.
 In only a couple of hours you can take the scenic drive along S.R.
 24 for a snapshot of the park and harvest fruit from the park's orchards when in season.
 Stop for a couple of short hikes like Hickman Bridge and the Grand Wash or examine petroglyphs panels left by the Fremont culture.
 Heritage tours and several ranger programs round out the Capitol Reef experience.